mehulagg/gitlab/doc/development/usage_ping.md

 Ensure you comply with the [Changelog entries guide](../changelog.md).

-### 9. Ask for a Product Analytics Review
+### 9. Ask for a Product Intelligence Review

-On GitLab.com, we have DangerBot setup to monitor Product Analytics related files and DangerBot recommends a Product Analytics review.
+On GitLab.com, we have DangerBot setup to monitor Product Intelligence related files and DangerBot recommends a Product Intelligence review.
 Mention `@gitlab-org/growth/product_intelligence/engineers` in your MR for a review.

 ### 10. Verify your metric

-On GitLab.com, the Product Analytics team regularly monitors Usage Ping.
+On GitLab.com, the Product Intelligence team regularly monitors Usage Ping.
 They may alert you that your metrics need further optimization to run quicker and with greater success.
 You may also use the [Usage Ping QA dashboard](https://app.periscopedata.com/app/gitlab/632033/Usage-Ping-QA) to check how well your metric performs.
 The dashboard allows filtering by GitLab version, by "Self-managed" & "Saas" and shows you how many failures have occurred for each metric.
 Whenever you notice a high failure rate, you may re-optimize your metric.

 ### Optional: Test Prometheus based Usage Ping